jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 **Within 30 minutes:** My brain is on fire, and I can feel the blood coursing through my veins.
 My body is ready to hit the weights or speed bag if I haven't already.

 **Within 90 minutes:** I’m still going strong, thanks to the muscular endurance and cognitive boost.
-If I know that my workout will go longer than usual, GM is a must to maintain my edge throughout.
+An interesting benefit of Gorilla Mode is that it simultaneously motivates you and actually gives you more energy.
+It's not just motivation and placebo.
+The malic acid, betaine anhydrous, agmatine sulfate, and huperzine-A are giving you more energy and focus.

 **After 6-8 hours:** By this point, I’ve already hit the half-life of caffeine and observe no noticeable effects from the pre-workout.
 If anything, I may feel somewhat fatigued from the training session, but that’s because [I choose to hit it hard.](/pushing-through-the-pain/)